daattali/beautiful-jekyll/_posts/2018-01-06-meltdown-spectre-check-if-your-esxi-servers-are-patched.md

 Well, it's time to log back in vSphere Update Manager and patch your systems with the patches mentionned earlier.

-If you are more of a CLI guys you can download the patches [there](https://my.vmware.com/group/vmware/patch).
+If you are more of a CLI bloke you can download the patches [there](https://my.vmware.com/group/vmware/patch) and install them on your servers.
 Just log on with your VMware account and search for the patch ID.